alastairpatrick/qos/README.md

 The Raspberry Pi Pico SDK synchronization objects, e.g. mutex_t, are integrated so that they can be used in QOS tasks and, while they block, other tasks can run.
-One caveat is any task blocking on an SDK has its priority reduced to that of the idle task.
+One caveat is any task blocking on an SDK synchronization object has its priority reduced to that of the idle task.
 It's better to use QOS synchronization objects when possible.

 ### Reserved hardware